AWS CDK Landing Zone

 Step 9: First deployment (two phases)

-This creates your AWS Organization, OUs, accounts, SCPs, and SSM parameters.
-It also creates the GitHub Actions OIDC provider and GitHubActionsServiceRole in your management account, scoped to your repository, so the CI/CD pipeline is authorized to deploy after this step without any further IAM setup.
+This creates your AWS Organization, OUs, and accounts (including the LandingZoneAccount), and publishes their IDs as CloudFormation stack outputs on LandingZoneOrganizationStack.
+It also registers the delegated administrators from delegated-admins.ts, bootstraps the landing zone account (CDK toolkit, asset buckets, and a landingzone GitHub Actions deploy role), and sets up the OIDC provider and GitHubActionsServiceRole in your management account, scoped to this repository.
+Once it completes, the GitHub Actions pipeline is authorized to deploy without any manual IAM setup.

 git push